zsparal/api-documentation/source/reference/v2/refunds-api/cancel-refund.rst

    :oauth: true

 For certain payment methods, like iDEAL, the underlying banking system will delay refunds until the next day.
-Until that time, refunds may be canceled manually in your Mollie Dashboard, or automatically by using this endpoint.
+Until that time, refunds may be canceled manually in the `Mollie Dashboard <https://www.mollie.com/dashboard>`_, or programmatically by using this endpoint.

 A Refund can only be canceled while its ``status`` field is either ``queued`` or ``pending``.
 See the :doc:`/reference/v2/refunds-api/get-refund` for more information.